SergioFacchini/anki-cards-web-browser/documentation/Processing Anki's .dpkg files.md

 ```

 In the [same URL mentioned before](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure#models-jsonobjects)
 there is a very nice description of what each field of the model does.
-Here will be described only the ones we need to
+Here will be described only
-create the cards browser.
+the ones we need to create the cards browser.

+In the root of the object, there is a `"1471435193999"` key.
+That key is the id of that model.
+This is mentioned in the `mid` column of the `notes` table.

+Inside that object there is an array with key `"flds"`.
+This array contains the fields that
+the cards specify when creating notes.
+Usually there are just "Front" and "Rear" fields, however,
+depending on the model, it's possible to have more different fields.
+As mentioned before, the notes
+store this information in the `notes.fld` column; the fields of the column are in the same order of
+the fields definitions in this array.

+The `"tmpls"` object contains templates of the notes and provides information about the HTML
+structure of the cards.
+Models that define multiple templates generate multiple cards, one for
+each template.
+This object has two important fields:
+* `"qfmt"`: The HTML of the front of the card
+* `"afmt"`: The HTML of the rear of the card

+These fields can contain `{{placeholders}}` that have to be substituted with the
+values of the fields that the cards store in `notes.fld`.
+The association between field position
+and field name is the one of the objects in `"flds"`.
+Note that `"afmt"` can contain a special
+placeholder called `{{FrontSide}}`; this is just a handy way of showing the content of the card
+without having to copy & paste the contents of `"qfmt"` while creating cards models.

+The last field of our interest is `"css"`; it contains the CSS code that have to be applied to the
+card.